act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 **Note:** [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not require the [accessible name][] of the [user interface component][] ([instrument][]) to be descriptive.
 However, having a non-descriptive [accessible name][] is likely a failure of [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value).

+**Note:** [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] does not require anything concerning the location of the [instruments][instrument] in relation to the [section of repeated content][] they control.
+It is likely a good idea to either keep each [instrument][] close to the start of the [section of repeated content][] it controls; or to group them all in one place near the start of the document.

 ## Assumptions

 - This rule assumes that [sections of repeated content][section of repeated content] have already been identified within the test target, for example by comparison with other test targets within the same website, or any other means.